GuaciG/tribute-page/README.md

 Also you can find the working demo in [codepen](https://codepen.io/GuaciG/pen/jgxWay)

 Feedback issues etc. are more than welcome!
+Thanks!